MuhammadRidha7/Shia-vs-Sunni/README.md

 # The attack on the house of Fatima

+According to `Sahih Bukhari, vol 3, page 1079, hadith 2795`, punishing someone by fire is exclusive to Allah.

 Abu Bakr commanded Umar to take Ali, for bay'ah, Umar went to Fatima's house with a fire.
 Fatima, from behind the door, asked: O son of Khattab!
 Is it you who wishes to burn my house down?
 Umar responded: Yes, this will strengthen what your father brought (Islam). \
 `Ansab al-Ashraf, vol 1, page 586`